 - developing a distribution strategy using our in-team import/export and country managers

 - enabling knowledge sharing around project findings and releasing the final vehicle specifications to help spur replication

-Catapult’s work will contribute to the sustainable transport movement and help ADB demonstrate how a thoughtful design approach can improve their overall impact.
-We anticipate the final design will:
+Catapult’s work contributed to the sustainable transport movement and helped ADB demonstrate how a thoughtful design approach can improve their overall impact.
+The final design:

-- provide a non-motorized, fossil-fuel-free, modern and manufacturable rickshaw template for all Asian cities to replicate
+- provides a non-motorized, fossil-fuel-free, modern and manufacturable rickshaw template for all Asian cities to replicate

-- equip ADB with a prototype to lobby Southeast Asian decision makers to actively change their public transport systems to be more environmentally and socially sustainable
+- equips ADB with a prototype to lobby Southeast Asian decision makers to actively change their public transport systems to be more environmentally and socially sustainable

-- increase low-income public transport and employment options in Southeast Asia
+- increases low-income public transport and employment options in Southeast Asia